 Past placements have been at the Manchester Museum, The Whitworth, Tate Liverpool, Manchester Art Gallery, Museum of Science and Industry, Manchester International Festival, The Royal Exchange Theatre and Chorlton Arts Festival, to name a few.

 You'll also have opportunities to design and participate in live projects with cultural and heritage organisations in Manchester.

 In addition, we take fieldtrips to cultural organisations in Manchester, the wider north-west of England and beyond.
-Regular trips include Liverpool, London, Oxford and Wales.
+Regular trips include Liverpool, London, Oxford and Leeds.

-We also run an international trip to Amsterdam or Berlin, and previous students have taken part in a cultural exchange trip to Moscow.
+We also run an international trip to Amsterdam or Berlin.

 The course is continually being reviewed and developed in response to new research, emerging critical approaches and shifts in museum practice.